NickGrunert/master-thesis/modules/02_algorithm.typ

     Lastly, @section:ablation of this chapter will then return to said parameter and perform an ablation study on the actual effect of these, intended for the purpose of achieving a better understanding and filtering out those parameters with minor effect so that they will not be considered in further calculations on unseen data.

     == Algorithmic Identification of Roof Structures <section:algorithm>
-    In the following sections, the nDSM data will be utilized to calculate derivatives, process the data, and consequently detect edges inside the image.
+    In the following sections, the nDSM data will be utilised to calculate derivatives, process the data, and consequently detect edges inside the image.
     The derivatives are generally distinguished between x and y directions.
     The utilization of combined values, expressed as magnitudes, is not a viable approach.
     In the context of mathematics, the operation of multiplying "x" by "-y" is equivalent to the inverse operation of multiplying "-x" by "y."